 Current Stage of Development

-Our pipeline includes two internally discovered humanized monoclonal antibodies, one wholly-owned program and one partnered program, as well as preclinical programs targeting additional indications that are in the discovery phase.
+Our pipeline includes two wholly-owned, internally discovered humanized monoclonal antibodies, as well as preclinical programs targeting additional indications that are in the discovery phase.

 ALD403 is our wholly-owned novel monoclonal antibody targeted to calcitonin gene-related peptide, or CGRP, for migraine prevention.
 CGRP is a validated target that is believed to play a key role in migraine.
 Approximately 36 million Americans suffer from migraines; however, only 22.3 million migraine sufferers have been clinically diagnosed.
 Migraine is a significant cause of disability, generally affecting individuals between the ages of 20 and 50, which are prime working years.
 The Migraine Research Foundation estimates U.S. employers lose more than $13 billion each year as a result of 113 million lost work days due to migraine.
 We believe the area of critical unmet need in migraine is preventive therapy with improved efficacy and tolerability to treat patients who have five or more migraine days per month.
 For the 12.6 million U.S. migraine patients who are candidates for migraine prevention, there are few therapeutic options to manage their disease.
 We believe this group of migraine patients is highly-motivated to seek new treatments due to the limited success of current therapies.